The New PMP Exam is Coming in July 2026

 New Content Focus

-The 2026 exam adds contemporary topics that reflect today’s project landscape:
+The 2026 PMP exam changes add contemporary topics that reflect today’s project landscape:

 - Artificial intelligence in project management